-August 31 is International Overdose Awareness Day and September kicks off National Recovery Month.
-Now is an important time to acknowledge that mental illness and substance abuse touches us all in some capacity.
+As we recognize International Overdose Awareness Day (August 31) and National Recovery Month (September), it is important to remember that how a person dies does not define the person’s life or character, nor does it diminish the suffering experienced by those left behind.
 Despite increased awareness of its widespread impact, both mental illness and addiction remain stigmatized throughout our society.
 As a result, grief associated with losing a loved one may be compounded when death ensues as a result of addiction.

 Addiction is comprised of an entire series of losses that begin before the death.
 Often, the losses start when the individual first succumbs to substance abuse.
 Friends and family watch helplessly as the person they know and love transitions into someone completely unfamiliar.
 New undesirable behaviors, interests, and people enter into focus.
 Plans and expectations for the future no longer seem feasible.
 Trust may be challenged and likely broken.
 The dynamics of the relationship change or dissolve completely.
 Although the person in the throes of addiction is still physically present, friends and family may find themselves mourning the person they once were.
 It may feel strange to grieve someone who is still alive, but the associated emotions are real and valid.
 This common, yet confusing, experience has a name – ambiguous loss.